sensei-skipper/DataReleases/README.md

 ![image](https://github.com/sensei-skipper/DataReleases/assets/64160793/ece15582-35ff-4381-a0bb-0a93f4520bb6)

 X corresponds to the column, Y to the row, ePix to the superpixel charge after calibration, and RunID to the internal image index.
+LTANAME and OHDU correspond to the CCD and quadrant ids.
 The mask contains a binary code where each bit corresponds to a different mask.
 A "1"-bit indicates that a superpixel is masked with the mask assigned to the bit number.

 For the 1e analysis, we implemented this cut to select the unmasked pixels: !(mask&0x067d).
 Where: bleedXEdges